 What should I expect if I decide to get therapy at the PSC?

 At the first session, you'll be asked to fill out standard paperwork and some questionnaire measures before you meet with the therapist.
 The first few sessions are typically dedicated to getting to know you and figure out how we can best serve your needs.
-In addition, you'll also meet with another clinician who will conduct comprehensive, diagnostic interviews with you in order to help your therapist formulate the treatment plan.
+In addition, you'll also meet with another clinician who will conduct comprehensive diagnostic interviews with you in order to help your therapist formulate the treatment plan.

-Typically, therapy sessions are once per week for approximately 50 minutes, but this may be more frequent depending on the concern.
+Typically, therapy sessions are once per week for approximately 50 minutes, but this may be more or less frequent depending on the concern.
 Because we focus on brief, research-supported treatment, clients can expect to be asked to do some form of practice or work outside of the therapy session in order to increase therapy benefits.
 Towards the end of treatment, therapists and clients often decide to "taper" off sessions to either a biweekly or monthly basis.

 What should I bring with me to my first appointment?